aws-samples/automate-vending-sagemaker-notebooks-with-eventbridge-and-lambda/README.md

-# SageMaker Notebook Automation with EventBridge and Lambda
+# Automate vending SageMaker notebooks with EventBridge and Lambda
 ---

 Having an environment capable of delivering Amazon SageMaker notebook instances quickly provides a means for data scientists and business analysts to efficiently respond to organizational needs.